trwaters/join_tabs/README.md

 # Example
 Included is a dir containing sample output run on 4 procs with 10 dump files named "TI.block0.out1.00000.tab ...
 TI.block3.out1.00000.tab" (initial conditions) through "TI.block0.out1.00009.tab ...
-TI.block3.out1.00009.tab" (final dump), put join_tab++ in the folder containing this dir (call it TI1d).
+TI.block3.out1.00009.tab" (final dump), put join_tab++ and join_tabs.sh in the folder containing TI1d.
 To merge all dumps in TI1d, do
 > ./join_tabs.sh 0 9 TI1d TI

 To merge just the 1st dump in TI1d, do